 This was alledgedly done so that the machine could be converted back

 to its original state at any time.
-Judging from the CSP-1700 shown here
+With the later CSP-1700 shown here

 however, this was not the case.
 The original machine has three entry/exit

-contact plates at either side of the rotor basket, whereas the CCM version
+contact plates at either side of the rotor basket, whereas the CSP-1700

 Furthermore, the rotor basket is connected to the rightmost set